-The UK Residential Conveyancing Market and The Impact of COVID-19
+The UK Residential Conveyancing Market and COVID-19

 Small and medium sized conveyancing practices and law firms in the residential markets are under tremendous pressures as file transactions have all but dried up.
 The lockdown on society brought about through government policies of “shelter in place” have effectively prevented families from moving houses.